top of page

 Hazal Çolak Öz

-Hazal Colak Oz is a senior data scientist and social policy researcher with 9 years of research experience working on various policy topics ranging from poverty and cash transfer programs to education outcomes of children.
-Within her team role, she has been an integral part of various project teams, undertaking responsibilities in large-scale evaluations, providing quantitative expertise and conducting micro-level and administrative data analysis on critical issues, as well as conducting ex-ante and ex-post program evaluations.
+Hazal Colak Oz is a quantitative research and strategy lead at Development Analytics.
+With her near-decade experience as a social policy researcher, she has worked on various policy topics ranging from poverty and cash transfer programs to education outcomes of children.
+Hazal has been an integral part of various project teams, undertaking responsibilities in managing technical workstreams, contributing to ex-ante and ex-post large-scale evaluations and providing her quantitative expertise in micro-level and administrative data analysis for social policy research.

-Hazal also leads the design and continuous enhancement of interactive web applications known as the Interactive Social Policy Simulator (ISPS) at Development Analytics, facilitating user-friendly and informative policy simulation tools for policy makers.
+In addition to her project work, Hazal leads the design and continuous enhancement of the Interactive Social Policy Simulator (ISPS) at Development Analytics, creating user-friendly interactive microsimulation tools that empower policymakers with actionable insights.

 bottom of page